PROFESSIONALS AND TECHNICIANS

 Boosting Distributor Success with Digital Innovation

-Revolutionizing the Game for Contractors
+Changing the Game for Contractors

-The contractor continued by telling Quatela, “This is unbelievable content.
+“The potential is limitless,” says pro competitor Alec Perkins, a journeyman from Iowa whose team placed second.
+“It’s unbelievable content.
 What you’re doing for the industry—especially for future generations of electricians—is paramount for the transfer of knowledge.”

 Investing in the Next Generation of Electricians

 “Everything our team tries to build is centered on teaching,” says Quatela.
 “Sure, there’s always a motivation for greater sales, revenue, and profitability.
-But if we can make that electrician smarter, safer, and more employable— whether it’s someone with 40 years of experience or a year-one apprentice—then we’re doing our job.”
+But if we can make that electrician smarter, safer, and more employable—whether it’s someone with 40 years of experience or a year-one apprentice—then we’re doing our job.”

 Siemens & BILT: The Hub of Continuous Learning